 Record the date and time the breach is discovered.

-Define the type of the security incident.
+Define the type of security incident.

 Take potentially compromised systems offline to avoid any further unauthorized activity.